anwarmamat/cmsc330fall17public/p2a/README.md

 ------------
 This is NOT a pair project.
 You must work on this project alone as with most other CS projects.
 See the Academic Integrity section for more information.

 In your code, you may only use library functions found in the [`Pervasives` module][pervasives doc].
 You may not use any imperative structures of OCaml such as references.
+The @ operator is NOT allowed.

 Introduction
 ------------